shalo1040/shalo1040.github.io/_posts/2019-12-21-what-is-operating-systems.md

 ---
 layout: post
-title: "What is Operating System?"
+title: "What is Operating System?
+(1)"
 author: "DAEUN"
 ---